b1678114/arch-linux/README.md

 # Arch Linux install scripts
-For GRUB with BTRFS snapshots see branch 'grub'
+For non legacy boot partitioning or for graphics out of the box, see other branches.

 ## Requirements
 - MBR